A companion show

 - The second season of 24 in the UK had Pure 24.

 - Big Brother had Big Brother's Little Brother which features, you guessed it, interviews and behind-the-scenes footage.
-On top of that there was Big Brother's Big Mouth which was basically an internet forum on TV.
-When the show moved from Channel Four to Channel Five, the spin-offs were replaced with a new show, Big Brother's Bit On The Side.
+On top of that there was Big Brother's Big Mouth, which was more of a Talking Dead-type show with celebrity guests and viewer contributions.
+When the show moved from Channel 4 to Channel Five, they were replaced by a new show, Big Brother's Bit On The Side (also accompanied by its own Saturday-night spin-off, Big Brother's Bit on the Psych, which focused on psychological analysis of the goings-on in the House, and was a remake of the similar Big Brother: On the Couch aired during series 8)

 - The Canadian version of the show started the Big Brother Side Show in season 2, where previous houseguests Peter and Gary talked about the events in the the house and interview the most recent evictee.